Portable Refrigeration Buying Guide

 Cooling technologies - What's available?

-There are three types of cooling technology: absorption, compressor and thermoelectric cooling.
+There are two types of cooling technology: compressor and thermoelectric cooling.
 Each technology has its own particular advantages that recommend them for certain conditions.
 The key features of each are:

 - Low purchase cost